-Aside from safety of employees, tool shadow board also guarantees the safety of tools.
+Aside from the safety of employees, the tool shadow board also guarantees the safety of tools.
 Some tools items can be easily damaged when improperly stored which is problematic especially when the cost of the item is high.

 1. Decide which tools you need

-A shadow board should not have more than what is required in a specific workstation nor have less than what is needed.
+A tool shadow board should not have more than what is required in a specific workstation nor have less than what is needed.
 Gather all your tools first so you can decide which will go on the shadow board.
 Choose only the essential ones and make sure to position your tools as close as possible to the workstation.

 2. Decide on the panel type and its location

-Aside from the materials mentioned above, your shadow board can also be made out of foam.
+Aside from the materials mentioned above, shadow boards can also be made out of foam.
 You can store your fragile tools or parts on shadow foam with a wheel-mounted cart or rack.
 When using foam for your pegboard, decide on the grade of foam you will have.
 Just keep in mind that the more porous the foam is, the more difficult it will be to cut.

 Set your tools on the panel to utilize the space in the most optimal way.
 Try a few configurations before coming up with the final position.

 Tools and devices are assets of the company, and it's necessary they are properly stored and maintained.
 Every workplace industry is unique with its own distinct requirements and demands in every aspect, such as tool management.
 In this area, the most effective solution for most companies involves the use of shadow boards.
-The most effective solution involves shadow boards.

 Implementation of shadow boards is an innovative, cost-effective, and time-saving investment.
 It delivers efficiencies that can benefit everyone.
 Moreover, with the strong requirement of the government for a safer workplace, one can never afford to be complacent when it comes to organization.
 No matter how big or small the company is, properly implementing the shadow board system is a huge advantage.